acarter881/alteryx_notes/README.md

 # Alteryx Notes & Bookmarks

-A personal stash of study guides, practice workflows, and helpful URLs I collected while preparing for the **Alteryx Designer Core, Advanced, Expert, and Predictive Master** exams.
+A personal stash of study guides, practice workflows, and helpful URLs I collected while preparing for the **Alteryx Designer Advanced, Expert, and Predictive Master** exams.

 ---